-is a special counsel resident in Fried Frank's New York office and a member of the Firm's Real Estate Department.
-He joined the firm in 2014.
+is a partner resident in Fried Frank's New York office and a member of the Firm's Real Estate Department.

-Mr. Lifschitz counsels financial institutions, owners, developers, and domestic and offshore investors in a broad range of highly-complex commercial real estate transactions, including representing both borrowers and lenders on varying financing considerations including mortgage, mezzanine, and construction financings, preferred equity, and portfolio loans.
+Mr. Lifschitz counsels financial institutions, owners, developers, and domestic and offshore investors in a broad range of highly-complex commercial real estate transactions, including representing both borrowers and lenders in connection with mortgage, mezzanine, and construction financings, preferred equity investments, and portfolio loans.
 He also represents clients in acquisitions and dispositions and in joint ventures relating to the development of commercial and residential properties.

 Recent representations include:

 - RXR Realty in connection with the following:

 - The acquisition and financing of the one-million-square-foot building located at 32 Old Slip in New York City.

 - US$200 million loan from Morgan Stanley to finance its acquisition of an office condo interest at 530 Fifth Avenue.

 - Refinancing and equity recapitalization of 61 Broadway, a 33-story, 787,000-square-foot office tower in lower Manhattan.

 - US$463 million, to affiliates of Extell Development Company, to finance the construction and development of three residential and mixed use properties in Manhattan—555 Tenth Avenue, 500 East 14th Street and One Manhattan Square.